And He continued by questioning them, “But who do you say that I am?” Peter answered and said to Him, “You are the Christ.”

 To deny yourself means living each and every day out of the glorious relationship you have with the Lord.
 It is refusing to fall back to the inferior ways of the flesh that you walked in when you were an unbeliever, but it is standing firm in the freedom of Christ.

-Contrary to what is sometimes taught, denying self does not mean denying your needs, appetites and desires.
+Contrary to what is sometimes taught, denying self does not necessarily mean denying your needs, appetites and desires.
 Abstaining from food, Facebook, or fun won’t make you righteous and holy.
 The ancient message of self-denial is nothing more than the asceticism dressed up in religious jargon.
 It is a message that promotes self-righteousness and DIY religiosity.

 (c) Take up his cross.
 The way to salvation is through the cross of Christ.